sethtroisi/gmp-ecm/trunk/build.vc14/readme.txt

 too frequently).

-The normal (non GPU) build is opened by loading the file ecm.sln (from the build.vc11 directory) into Visual Studio.
-This provides three build projects in build.vc11 for the non GPU build:
+The normal (non GPU) build is opened by loading the file ecm.sln (from the build.vc14 directory) into Visual Studio.
+This provides these build projects in build.vc14 for the non GPU build:

     ecm           - the ECM application
     ecmlib        - the ECM library
     tune          - a program for tuning
+	bench_mulredc - for benchmarking mulredc
+	multiecm      - work in progress (not working)

-The GPU build is opened by loading the file ecm.sln (from  the build.vc11 directory) into Visual Studio.
-This provides two build projects in build.vc11:
+The GPU build is opened by loading the file ecm.sln (from  the build.vc14 directory) into Visual Studio.
+This provides two build projects in build.vc14:

     ecm_gpu     - the ECM application
     ecmlib_gpu  - the ECM library

 In all cases you have to choose either a win32 or x64 build and either a Release or Debug configuration.

 The non GPU Build
 -----------------